lindehaven/CP-M/README.md

 Keyboard mapping can be easily changed without compiling the BE source code, assembling and linking.
-There are 13 editor keys that are located at 0x0010 - 0x0028 in BE.COM.
+There are 13 editor keys that are located at even adresses 0x0010 - 0x0028 in BE.COM.
 By editing BE.COM using itself(!) you can change these key mappings and save the BE.COM that you want.
 The help text for key mappings are located at 0x0030 - 0x00ff and you should edit those too while you are at it.
 Save a backup of the original BE.COM before you start editing.

+## Aztec C Library (CLIB)

+Wrote a few modules that were missing in the Aztec C distribution.

+*   'memcpy.c'
+*   'strchr.c'
+*   'strstr.c'

 ## Lean Editor (LE)